A "Man's" Job?

-Have you ever been told that plumbing is a “man’s job?”
+Have you ever been told that being an HVAC Technician or Plumber is a "man's job?"

 You’re a hands-on girl who isn’t afraid of a little dirt.